nadnerb/terraform-pact-broker/README.md

 ## Setup

-This uses a prebuild ami done with packer found [here](https://github.com/nadnerb/packer-pact-broker):

-You also need to have a postgres instance available (e.g Amazon RDS).
+You need to have a postgres instance available (e.g Amazon RDS).

 ## Configuration